-Although some theoretical studies have been conducted in the past, which elucidate the generic behavior related to the model-error from the dynamical system perspective and in connexion with the data assimilation (e.g. Nicolis (2003); Vannitsem and Toth (2002); Carrassi and Vannitsem (2010)), as far as we know there has been little investigation of the effect of the discretization of partial derivative equations on the model error and on model-error covariance in particular (Dubinkina, 2018; Hatfield et al., 2018; Grudzien et al., 2020).
+Although some theoretical studies have been conducted in the past, which elucidate the generic behavior related to the model-error from the dynamical system perspective and in connexion with the data assimilation (e.g. Nicolis (2003); Vannitsem and Toth (2002); Carrassi and Vannitsem (2010)), as far as we know there has been little investigation of the effect of the discretization of partial derivative equations on the model error and on model-error covariance in particular.
 One reason why the effect of numerical schemes is rarely considered is because it tends to be quite difficult to describe the dynamics of large covariance matrices as encountered in the Kalman filter.